hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/step2-install.md

 ## Install Riff ##

-Knative, by design, has no command line interface.
+Knative, by design, has no command-line interface.
 It's a server side framework that allows other platforms to produce their own clients and other ways of interacting with Knative and Kubernetes.

 ## Install Istio ##